Creating Power BI Dashboard

 - Now using the above column, we can calculate each month’s percentage contribution against overall sales.
 Enter the below measure.

 Ok, this is enough to create a simple Dashboard.

 Steps to Create a Dashboard in Power BI

-- I have applied formatting for the card and my card visual look like this now.
+- I have applied formatting for the card, and my visual card looks like this now.

 - Now insert Table visual to show sales, % contribution, and Profit values.